rlgraph/rlgraph/docs/index.rst

 RLgraph's documentation
 =======================

-**RLgraph is a library for designing flexible reinforcement learning graphs**
+**RLgraph is a library for designing modular reinforcement learning graphs**

 .. toctree::
    :maxdepth: 2